CumulusNetworks/docs/content/version/cumulus-linux-25esr/Monitoring-and-Troubleshooting/Network-Troubleshooting.md

 {{%/notice%}}

-### Configuring SPAN for Switch Ports</span>
+### Configuring SPAN for Switch Ports

 This section describes how to set up, install, verify and uninstall SPAN rules.
 In the examples that follow, you will span (mirror) switch port swp4 input traffic and swp4 output traffic to destination switch port swp19.

 First, create a rules file in `/etc/cumulus/acl/policy.d/`: